 - Cuisine: Chinese

-- 3 cups cooked Japanese rice (at room temperature, or Jasmine)
+- 3 cups day old cooked short grain Japanese rice, at room temperature

 - 1/2 teaspoon powdered chicken stock